 What's happened

-The US launched a military operation to remove Venezuelan President Nicolás Maduro, capturing him and his wife.
-Vice President Delcy Rodríguez condemned the action, calling it an invasion and asserting Maduro remains Venezuela's legitimate leader.
-The US plans a transitional government with international support.
+The U.S. military has seized Venezuelan President Nicolás Maduro and his wife, citing narcoterrorism charges.
+Vice President Delcy Rodríguez condemned the operation as an invasion, asserting Maduro remains Venezuela's legitimate leader.
+The U.S. plans a transitional government with international backing, escalating tensions in the region.

 What's behind the headline?